michael-bambha/protisplice/README.md

 ## Quick Start

-For an additional tutorial, please see the included Jupyter notebook, example_workflow.ipynb.
+For a more in-depth tutorial, please see the included Jupyter notebook, example_workflow.ipynb.

 ```python